fsantanna-no/ce0-old/README.md

 -- scope terminates, memory pointed by `x` is deallocated
 ```

-A variable can be aliased or *borrowed* with the prefix ampersand `&`.
+A variable can be pointed or *borrowed* with the prefix backslash `\`.
-In this case, both the owner and the alias refer to the same allocated value:
+In this case, both the owner and the pointer refer to the same allocated value:

 ```
 var x: List  = Item(1, $List)
-var y: &List = &x    |
+var y: \List = \x    |
     |              __|__
-   / \            /     \
+   / \   ref      /     \
   | x |--------> |   1   | <-- actual allocated memory with the linked list
    \_/       /   |  null |
     |       /     \_____/
     |      /         |
   stack   /         heap
-    |    /
+    |    / ptr
    / \  /
   | y |-
    \_/
 ```

+We distinguish a strong reference from a pointer in the sense that the former
+owns the value and does not use [pointer operations](TODO) to manipulate it.

 ## Ownership and Borrowing